Forza: History

 Until 2019, each installment of the franchise series had alternated on a biennial basis; the Motorsport entries were released in odd-numbered years, while the Horizon entries were released in even-numbered years.
 This pattern was altered due to the absence of a new Motorsport game in 2019.
 In 2025, Forza Horizon 5 was announced and slated for release on Sony's PlayStation 5 console in Q1/Q2 2025 as part of Microsoft Gaming's ongoing plans to distribute their first-party library on multiple platforms, marking the first time the franchise has shipped on a non-Xbox console.
-In July 2025, as part of Microsoft Gaming's restructuring of operations, Turn 10 Studios suffered a series of layoffs that resulted in a loss of nearly half their existing workforce.
-Subsequent reports inferred that the developer would be reorganized into a support studio for Forza Horizon entries and developments on the ForzaTech engine, effectively discontinuing the Forza Motorsport series according to former content coordinator Fred Russell.
+In July 2025, Turn 10 Studios was reported to have lost almost half of its then-current workforce amidst layoffs being conducted at Microsoft Gaming ahead of the new financial year.
+Shortly thereafter, reports anticipated that the developer would be reorganized into a support studio for future Forza Horizon entries.
+This was later confirmed in a blog post by Turn 10 Studios in December 2025, which announced that Forza Motorsport would receive no further content updates, though its servers would remain active.
+While this concludes active development for the current title, Microsoft Gaming leadership has clarified that the Forza Motorsport franchise remains a parked asset rather than a discontinued one, leaving the series long-term future open for future strategic re-engagement.